As of the date that I'm writing this post we have about 50 business days left to 2017. Are you on track to crush your company goals?

 As important as goals are for us individually, I would say goals are exponentially more important for companies.

-Properly set company goals help to define where you want the company to go and ( probably more important) where you don't want the company to go.
+Properly set company goals help to define where leadership wants the company to go and ( probably more importantly) where they don't want the company to go.